aseeldeek/Mario_club/README.md

 # Mario_club
-this is a basic web designed using CSS and HTML only.
+This is my first web designed using CSS and HTML only.